Functional equation for LC-functions with even or odd modulator: Series representation in the half-plane sigma > 0 for LC-functions with modulator vanishing at 0 0

-In this section we demonstrate that the series representation of an LC function $L(s,f)$, as given by \eqref{e:LC_Fun_Ser}, is valid in the half-plane $\sigma>0$ provided that $p_f(0)=0$.
+In this section we demonstrate that the series representation of an LC-function $L(s,f)$, as given by \eqref{e:LC_Fun_Ser}, is valid in the half-plane $\sigma>0$ provided that $p_f(0)=0$.

-\begin{thm} Let $L(s,f)$ be an LC-function whose modulator vanishes at $0$.
+\begin{theorem} Let $L(s,f)$ be an LC-function whose modulator vanishes at $0$.
 The series defining $L(s,f)$ in \eqref{e:LC_Fun_Ser} converges absolutely for $\sigma>0$.
 The convergence is uniform in every compact subset of the half-plane $\sigma>0$.
 Moreover, since $n^{(-s,f)}$, for $n\geq n_f$, is a sequence of entire functions \cite[Theorem 4.2]{Lamgouni2024}, the series $\sum_{n=n_f}^{+\infty}n^{(-s, f)}$ represents an analytic function in the half-plane $\sigma>0$.
-Consequently, by the uniqueness of analytic continuation, \eqref{e:LC_Fun_Ser} holds for $\sigma>0$. \end{thm}
+Consequently, by the uniqueness of analytic continuation, \eqref{e:LC_Fun_Ser} holds for $\sigma>0$. \end{theorem}

 \begin{proof} Given that $p_f(0)=0$, the first coefficient $P_{f,0}$ in the series \eqref{e:pf_Ser} is zero.
 Consequently, as stated in \eqref{e:Pow_szf2}, for all $n\geq n_f$, we have

 According to \eqref{e:nf}, $r_f<n_f$.
 Let $r_0$ be an arbitrary real number such that $r_f<r_0<n_f$.
 Recall that $r_f=1/\rho_f$, where $\rho_f$ is the radius of convergence of the series $\sum_{k=0}^{+\infty}P_{f,k}z^k$.
 As $1/r_0<\rho_f$, the sequence $(P_{f,k}(1/r_0)^k)_{k \geq 1}$ is bounded by a constant $M>0$.
 From this, we deduce